wmobley/upstream-docker-pods/README.md

    pip install -r requirements.txt pip install -r requirements-dev.txt
    ```
 4. Create a `.env` file and set the environment variables.
-The sample defaults point the API to the Pods Postgres instance (`disasterpostgres.pods.tacc.tapis.io` on port `443` with credentials from your Tapis secret); adjust any of the `PODS_DB_*` values if they change:
+The sample defaults point the API to the Pods Postgres instance (`disasterpostgres.pods.tacc.tapis.io` on port `443` with credentials from your Tapis secret); if the host, port, or credentials change, update the `PODS_DB_*` block as well as the derived `PODS_DATABASE_URL`/`DATABASE_URL` values:
    ```bash
    cp .env.sample .env
    ```